Bronya-Rand/Prome-VN-Extension/README.md

 > [!IMPORTANT]
 > 1. When changing chats, you might spot a "broken" character in the character/group list named `Prome User Sprite (Do Not Click)`.
 Do not interact with it as this is Prome making a "dummy character" for your persona to use in a group chat.
 You can however move it's position to be elsewhere in a group chat.
 > 2. If you decide to use the name of a character that exists in the group chat or your persona name is the same as a character in chat, your user sprite *may* change expressions to that of said character.
 This is primarily a ST limitation but you can always revert it via `/express` or by duplicating the character folder and renaming it to something else.
+> 3. On rare occassons, a ST warning may appear that the Prome User Sprite was not found in the list and will be purged.
+Ignore this warning.

    <center>
       <img src="./.github/user-sprite.png">